BillHertzing/StronglyTypedPhilote/ReadMe.md

-# Astract Strongly Typed ID records within another strongly typed record
+# Abstract StronglyTypedID records within another Strongly Typed record

 This repository focuses on the concept of a StronglyTypedId  (STID) .
 If you  have not worked with this concept before, please see also

 * [Series: Using strongly-typed entity IDs to avoid primitive obsession](https://andrewlock.net/series/using-strongly-typed-entity-ids-to-avoid-primitive-obsession/) by Andrew Lock
 * [Using C# 9 records as strongly-typed ids](https://thomaslevesque.com/2020/10/30/using-csharp-9-records-as-strongly-typed-ids/) by Thomas Levesque

-This repository is a small abstract of the ATAP.Utilities repository that focuses on just the `StronglyTypedID` record type and the `Philote` record type, and is built to support discussions with other OSS developers on these concepts.
+This repository is a small abstract of the ATAP.Utilities repository which focuses on just the `StronglyTypedID` record type and the `Philote` record type, and is built to support discussions with other OSS developers on these concepts.

 The type of the value of a STID, as found in existing systems and databases, is overwhelmingly int, Guid, or string.
 Conceptual operations on STIDs are exactly the same regardless of the value's type, which makes the STID particularly suited for implementation with an Abstract Type.
 Furthermore, since IDs should be immutable, C# records can supply a lot of of the necessary boiler plate.
-Combining these, an abstract record makes a good choice as the base implementation of the StronglyTypedID type.
+Combining these, as Mssr.
+Levesque demonstrates, an abstract record makes a good choice as the base implementation of the StronglyTypedID type.

 STIDs assign a unique ID to an instance of a type that includes a STID as a field or property.
 The ID needs